IntranelConsulting/mythic.nz/src/help/export.md

 While changing the `Title` is fine, editing metadata prefixed with "mythic" such as `mythicId` can cause issues when re-importing.

+### Errors

+In cases where there is an error exporting your Storybook, Mythic will create a file to let you know where it failed.
+Look for a file called `___MYTHIC-EXPORT-ERRORS___.md` which will contain more information.
+Feel free to reach out to us for help in these cases.
+We want to keep improving the export feature.

 ### Known Issues

 - Links between pages in the exported Markdown may not work and could need to be manually updated.